-Authors retain copyright of the published article and have the right to use the article in the ways permitted to third parties under the Creative Commons BY-NC-ND 4.0 International Licence.
+Authors retain copyright of the published article and have the right to use the article in the ways permitted to third parties under the Attribution-NonCommercial-NoDerivs 3.0 Unported International Licence.
 Full bibliographic information (authors, article title, journal title, volume, issue, pages) about the original publication must be provided and a link must be made to the article's DOI.

 The authors and third parties who wish use the article in a way not covered by the Creative Commons BY-NC-ND 3.0 International Licence must obtain a written consent of the publisher.

 The views expressed in the published works do not express the views of the Editors and Editorial Staff.
 The authors take legal and moral responsibility for the ideas expressed in the articles.
 Publisher shall have no liability in the event of issuance of any claims for damages.
 The Publisher will not be held legally responsible should there be any claims for compensation.